numere-org/.github/profile/README.md

 ## About NumeRe.org

-We're the root organisation for **NumeRe: Framework für Numerische Rechnungen**.
+We're the root organisation for **NumeRe: Framework for Numerical Calculations**.
 We're developing this application since 2013 (using a public SCM since 2016) with you and for you.
 Feel free to file us any ideas for or challenges with NumeRe using the issues section in our pinned [main repository](https://github.com/numere-org/NumeRe/issues).

 ## Need support?